ssc-spc-ccoe-cei/azure-guardrails-solution-accelerator/.github/PULL_REQUEST_TEMPLATE.md

 1. *Replace me*
 2. *Replace me*

+### Disclosure of AI assistance

+Please provide a brief descriptio if any AI-assisted code is used in this PR and the nature and extent of the AI assistance e.g. file name, line numbers etc.

 ## Testing Evidence

 Please provide any testing evidence to show that your Pull Request works/fixes as described and planned (include screenshots, if appropriate).